 - Rinse the crabapples with water (make sure they are not going rotten or have any worms) and start running them through your electric juicer.
 The juicer will catch all of the stems and apple seeds.
 You will need to clean the filter of your juicer periodically as it gets plugged up.

-OR make the juice the old-fashioned way on the stove
+OR if making the juice on the stove:

 - When you have all of your juice made, pour it through a double layer of cheesecloth or a clean dish towel over a bowl and let the juice drain.
-Don’t squeeze the cloth as the juice is draining or your syrup might get cloudy.
-This will catch any foaminess that you accumulated in your juice.
-You will end up with beautiful, clear juice.
-This may take a while, don't rush it.
+Donโt squeeze the cloth as the juice is draining, or your syrup might get cloudy.
+This will catch any foaminess that you accumulate in your juice.
+You will end up with beautiful, clear juice.ย This may take a while; don't rush it.

-- Prepare your jars and lids for canning by washing in warm, soapy water and rinsing thoroughly, or running them through a cycle in your dishwasher.
-Place the rack inside your hot water canner, set jars in the canner, add water and boil jars for 10 minutes to sterilize.
+- Prepare your jars and lids for canning by washing them in warm, soapy water and rinsing them thoroughly or running them through a cycle in your dishwasher.
+Place the rack inside your hot water canner, set jars in the canner, add water, and boil jars for 10 minutes to sterilize.
 Warm your lids in a small pot over low heat.
-Keep jars and lids warm until ready to use.
-Do not boil the lids.
+Keep jars and lids warm until ready to use.ย Do not boil the lids.ย

 - Next, measure your strained juice and put it in a large pot.
-Add ½ to ¾ cup of sugar for every one cup of juice.
-This will depend on your own personal tastes.
-I like adding the least amount of sugar as possible as our crabapples tend to be pretty sweet.
-You can always add more sugar, so start on the lower end.
+Add ยฝ to ยพ cup of sugar for every one cup of juice.ย You can always add more sugar, so start on the lower end.

 Final Steps:

-- Whisk the sugar and juice together over medium heat until the sugar is dissolved.
-Do not let the mixture boil.
-Let it cook for 5-10 minutes, stirring occasionally.
+- Whisk the sugar and juice together over medium heat until the sugar dissolves.
+Do not let the mixture boil.ย Let it cook for 5-10 minutes, stirring occasionally.

 - Spread an old kitchen towel on the counter.
-Use your jar lifter to remove heated jars from the canner, drain, and line them up on the towel.
-Use a funnel and ladle and add the crabapple syrup to warm jars, making sure to leave ¼-inch headspace.
+Use your jar lifter to remove heated jars from the canner and line them up on the towel.
+Use a funnel and ladle and add the crabapple syrup to warm jars, making sure to leave ยผ-inch headspace.
 Wipe the rims with a clean cloth.
 Use your magnetic lid lifter to lift lids out of the warm water, center the lid on the jar, and screw on the band until it is fingertip tight.
-Do not overtighten.
+Do not over tighten.

-- Using the jar lifter, place jars carefully into the canner leaving space between them.
-You do not want them to be touching.
-When the jars are all in the canner, add more boiling water so the water level is at least one inch above the jar tops.
-I boil water in my kettle and have it ready to go for this reason.
+- Using the jar lifter, place jars carefully into the canner, leaving space between them.
+You do not want them to be touching.ย When the jars are all in the canner, add more boiling water so the water level is at least one inch above the jar tops.
+I boil water in my kettle and have it ready to go.
 Pour the water around the jars and not directly onto them.

-- Wipe the outside of the jars with a clean cloth to remove any sticky residue.
-Label and date your jars.
-Store your lovely homemade crabapple syrup in a cool, dark place and use it within 12 months.
+- Wipe the outside of the jars with a clean cloth to remove any sticky residue.ย Label and date your jars.ย Store your homemade crabapple syrup in a cool, dark place and use it within 12 months.

-- If you want to store the syrup in the fridge, just let the syrup cool completely and pour the cooled syrup into bottles or sterilized canning jars and then store it in the fridge.
-The syrup will keep in the fridge for several months.
+- If you want to store the syrup in the fridge, let the syrup cool completely and pour the cooled syrup into bottles or sterilized canning jars.
+The syrup will keep in the fridge for several months.ย

-- Select crabapples that are fully ripe, as they will have more flavor.
+- Select crab apples that are fully ripe, as they will have the most flavor.

 - If possible, try using a mix of different types of crabapples to add extra flavor to the syrup.